blabadi/nutritionTracker/README.md

 problems I faced while deploying on EC2
-1- I had npm packages installed globally on my dev machine that are not in package.json 2- windows is not case sensitive some file names in the imports mismatched the file name so they failed to import
+1- I had npm packages installed globally on my dev machine that are not in package.json 2- windows is not case sensitive some file names in the imports mismatched the file name so they failed to import 3- moved the url of the backend to be environment based 4- had to export spring active profiles for backend and configured the client origin in the live profile properties.